Tokugawa Yoshimune: Early life (1684–1716)

-Tokugawa Yoshimune was born in 1684 in the rich region of Kii, a region which was then ruled by his father, Tokugawa Mitsusada.
+Tokugawa Yoshimune was born in 1684 in the rich Kii Province, a region which was then ruled by his father, Tokugawa Mitsusada.
 Yoshimune's childhood name was Tokugawa Genroku (徳川 源六).
 At that time, his second cousin Tokugawa Tsunayoshi was ruling in Edo as shōgun.
-Kii was a rich region of over 500,000 koku, but it was still in debt.
-Even during Mitsusada's time, Kii was in deep debt and had a lot to pay back to the shogunate.
+Kii was a rich region of over 500,000 koku, but it was still in debt and had a lot to pay back to the shogunate.

 In 1697, Genroku underwent the rites of passage and took the name Tokugawa Shinnosuke (徳川 新之助).
 In 1705, when Shinnosuke was just 21 years old, his father Mitsusada and two older brothers died.
 Thus, the ruling shōgun Tokugawa Tsunayoshi appointed him daimyō of Kii.
-He took the name Tokugawa Yorimasa (頼方) and began to administer the province.
+He took the name Tokugawa Yorikata (頼方) and began to administer the province.
 Nonetheless, great financial debt which the domain had owed to the shogunate since his father's and even grandfather's time continued to burden the finances.
 What made things worse was that in 1707, a tsunami destroyed and killed many in the coastal areas of Kii Province.
-Yorimasa did his best to try to stabilize things in Kii, but relied on leadership from Edo.
+Yorikata did his best to try to stabilize things in Kii, but relied on leadership from Edo.

 In 1712, Shogun Ienobu died, and was succeeded by his son, the boy-shōgun Tokugawa Ietsugu.
-Yorimasa decided that he could not rely on conservative Confucianists like Arai Hakuseki in Edo and did what he could to stabilize Kii Domain.
+Yorikata decided that he could not rely on conservative Confucianists like Arai Hakuseki in Edo and did what he could to stabilize Kii Domain.
 Before he could implement changes, shōgun Ietsugu died in early 1716.
-He was only seven years old, and died without an heir, rule thus shogunate selected the next shōgun from one of the cadet lines.
+He was only seven years old, and died without an heir.
+The bakufu thus selected the next shōgun from one of the cadet lines.